Guidelines and Requirements:

 - Unplanned/Urgent absences include illness, family emergency or death in the family.
 The student should follow the procedures below for reporting the absence.
 The student is responsible for communicating with the course coordinator to determine how the missed work is to be made up.

-- Planned absences include medical/dental appointments, attendance at scientific meetings where the student is making a scholarly presentation, receiving an individual award, or is representing the College in an approved official capacity (g. president of SCAVMA, SAVMA delegate, national president of a national organization).
+- Planned absences include medical/dental appointments, attendance at scientific meetings where the student is making a scholarly presentation, receiving an individual award, or is representing the College in an approved official capacity ( president of SCAVMA, SAVMA delegate, national president of a national organization).
 Adequate documentation of the student’s role must be provided, and the student must submit a written request to the Associate Dean/Director for Student Affairs at least 4 weeks before the planned absence following the procedure in Planned Absences below.
 Students should not schedule travel without prior approval from the Associate Dean/Director for Student Affairs, and incurred travel expenses do not in themselves warrant an excused absence.
 In addition, it is the student’s responsibility to communicate with the course coordinator(s) prior to a planned absence in order to determine how the missed work will be made up.

-- Absences that do not fall into the categories discussed above will be considered on a case-by-case.
+- Absences that do not fall into the categories discussed above will be considered on a case-by-case basis.
 The student should discuss the absence with the Associate Dean/Director for Student Affairs at least 4 weeks before the planned absence.
 The Associate Dean/Director for Student Affairs will discuss the absence with the relevant course coordinators and a final decision of an excused absence or unexcused absence will be determined.

 - Individual faculty members may be less restrictive in their application of the guidelines described in Planned absences, but may not be more